Theodore Kuchar Scholarship

 - Increase opportunities for creative and skills development at an advanced level.

-- Successful applicants notified of audition time and venue - TBA
+- Successful applicants notified of audition time - Wednesday 7 November 2018

 Applicants will be assessed against the following criteria: